 Is driver rehabilitation just for occupational therapy professionals?

 Driver rehabilitation specialists come from an allied health background or traditional driver education background.
-Physical therapists (PTs), occupational therapists (OTs), and assistants can all potentially become driver rehabilitation specialists.
+Physical therapists (PTs), occupational therapists (OTs), and assistants can all potentially work in driver rehab.

 OTs most commonly wind up becoming driver rehabilitation specialists, as the professional scope and values of occupational therapy seem to fit closely with driver rehab.